-English Learner Advisory Committee (ELAC) meetings are scheduled once per month.
+Bilingual Advisory (ELAC) meetings are scheduled regularly throughout the school year.
 Due to the need to increase communication with all parents, ELAC Meetings are conducted in Spanish and provide non-English speaking parents an opportunity to be informed of all school updates and changes related to the COVID-19 pandemic LCAP/LCP, charter and WASC goals, as well as ELPAC, and Smarter Balanced and other assessments.
 Moreover, the committee meetings provide our non-English speaking parents of EL students a voice in school policies and decision-making, while at the same time delineates interventions and strategies that SOUL has implemented to help its English language learners become academically successful through increased English proficiency.